American Computer Science League (ACSL)

 Divisions:

-- The Senior Division is geared to those high school students with experience in programming, especially those who are taking a Computer Science AP course.
-We suggest that students do not register for the Senior Division during their first year of ACSL participation.
+- Senior Division is geared to high school students with experience in programming, especially those who are taking a Computer Science AP course.

 Note: Experienced lower grade students can choose higher level contest.
-For example, primary school students with high programming skills can choose senior or intermediate or junior contest, and junior school students with strong programming skills can choose the senior contest.
-However high school students can't choose lower level contests.
+For example, primary school students with good programming skills can choose senior, intermediate or junior contest, and junior school students with strong programming skills can choose the senior contest.
+However, high school students can't choose lower level contests.

 Content

-- Part 1 (Individual round): 5 short answer questions in 30 minutes.
+- Part 1 (Individual round): 5 multiple choice questions in 30 minutes.
 1 point for each question.
+The full mark is 5 points.

-Elementary Division Only Individual written contest: 5 short answer questions in 30 minutes.
+Elementary Division Only Individual written contest: 5 multiple choice questions in 30 minutes.
 1 point for each question.
+The full mark is 5 points.

 Grading

-- Perfect Score: Get a perfect score in round 2 to round 4
+- Perfect Score: Get a perfect score in Rounds 2 - 4

 - Individual top Scores: top 20% individuals